uber-go/nilaway/tools/cmd/integration-test/README.md

 1. Collects the expected diagnostics from `// want` comments throughout `testdata/src/go.uber.org`.
 2. Copies that corpus and its stubs into a temporary, buildable Go module.
-3. Adds the small compatibility shims and driver configuration required to run the corpus with real Go build drivers.
+3. Adds the driver configuration required to run the corpus with real Go build drivers.
 4. Runs each supported driver over the complete module.
 5. Compares every reported diagnostic with the expectations, including multiple diagnostics on the same source line.